GoogleCloudPlatform/anthos-samples/anthos-vmruntime/README.md

     > connect to the VM console for the first time.
 Give it a few minutes and
     > press the `return ⏎` key get the login prompt.
 - To exit out of the VM, first you have to exit out of the login shell session.
-  Then, you have to exit out of the console connection to the VM.
+  Then, you have to exit out of the VM console.
     ```sh
     abmuser@pos-from-public-image:~$ exit
     ```